Big Tech Is Going Nuclear To Power AI

 These individual commitments tell only part of the story.

-The higher demand for uranium combined with tight supplies has propelled uranium prices to a 12-year high, reaching $72 in September.3 A Rising Star Within the Booming Uranium Market
+The higher demand for uranium combined with tight supplies has propelled uranium prices to a 12-year high, reaching $72 in September.
+A Rising Star Within the Booming Uranium Market

 As venture capitalists pour billions into nuclear startup projects, Katusa Research has uncovered a potential standout in the uranium market that could eclipse them all.